gquetel/sqlia-dataset-generator/README.md

 - `--debug`: Output will produce more information about the generation process, and sqlmap will display generated payloads (verbosity level 3).
 - `--no-syn-check` The correct syntax of normal queries will not be verified, this speed up their generation.

+Note: To preserve diversity in generated payloads, we do not fix random seeds when invoking `sqlmap`.
+As a result, while each generated dataset is similar in structure, it may differ slightly from the provided SuperviZ25-SQL dataset.

 ## Baseline Evaluation